re-sys/livox_ros_driver2/README.md

-# Livox ROS Driver 2
+# Livox ROS Driver 2 - Humble Version

-Livox ROS Driver 2 is the 2nd-generation driver package used to connect LiDAR products produced by Livox, applicable for ROS (noetic recommended) and ROS2 (foxy or humble recommended).
+Livox ROS Driver 2 is the 2nd-generation driver package used to connect LiDAR products produced by Livox, specifically designed for ROS2 Humble.

   **Note :**